 University Policies

-Security Camera
+Security Camera Policy

 Approved By: President

 The purpose of this policy is to regulate the installation and appropriate use of security cameras on WIU property, along with the temporary storage and use of recorded images.
-Security cameras may be placed campus-wide, inside and outside buildings.

-- Security camera – a camera used for monitoring or recording public areas for the purposes of enhancing public safety, monitoring restricted areas or equipment, to discourage theft and other criminal activities.
+• Security camera: A camera used for monitoring or recording public areas for the purposes of enhancing public safety, monitoring restricted areas or equipment, to discourage theft and other criminal activities.

-- Security camera recording – a digital or analog recording of the feed from a security camera.
+• Security camera recording: A digital or analog recording of the feed from a security camera.

-- Security camera systems – any electronic service, software, or hardware directly supporting or deploying a security camera.
+• Security camera systems: Any electronic service, software, or hardware directly supporting or deploying a security camera.

 Control Elements